Marktechpost/Token-Saver/README.md

 # Token Saver

+Built by [Arnav Rai](https://www.linkedin.com/in/arnav-rai-475033243/) (CS student at Rochester Institute of Technology) during his internship at Marktechpost, supervised by [Jean-marc Mommessin](https://www.linkedin.com/in/contactjmm/) and [Asif Razzaq](https://www.linkedin.com/in/asifrazzaq/).

 A local Claude Desktop extension to query large PDFs with **92–98%** fewer tokens.
 Performs local hybrid search, cites exact page numbers, and keeps your documents private on your machine

 Token Saver is a **one-click Claude Desktop extension** (`.mcpb`).
 It reads a PDF